arashid9-1/QOLI/README.md

 ## Data Sources and Libraries

 All indicator data was obtained from [ONS' Local Statistics Databank](https://explore-local-statistics.beta.ons.gov.uk/).
-The raw downlaod and cleaned versions of the data can be found in [datadown.ods](https://github.com/arashid9-1/QOLI/blob/master/datadownload.ods) and [cleaned_merged_geodtab.csv](https://github.com/arashid9-1/QOLI/blob/master/cleaned_merged_geodtab.csv)
+The raw download and cleaned versions of the data can be found in [datadown.ods](https://github.com/arashid9-1/QOLI/blob/master/datadownload.ods) and [cleaned_merged_geodtab.csv](https://github.com/arashid9-1/QOLI/blob/master/cleaned_merged_geodtab.csv)

 The geometry data mapping the MultiPoligon boundries for each LA District was created by [Martin JC](https://martinjc.github.io/UK-GeoJSON/).  <br />